hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 ~> **Note:** If you use a certificate issued by a private Certificate Authority, you must provide the certificate for that CA in the `Certificate Authority (CA) Bundle` section of the installation.
-This allows services running within PTFE to access each other properly.
+This allows services running within Terraform Enterprise to access each other properly.
    See [Installation: Trusting SSL/TLS Certificates](./install-installer.html#trusting-ssl-tls-certificates)
    for more on this.